-The Guard Districts (警備府, Keibifu) were second tier naval bases, similar to the first tier Naval Districts (鎮守府), with docking, fueling and resupply facilities, but typically lacked a shipyard or training school.
+The Guard Districts (警備府, Keibifu) were naval bases, similar to the Naval Districts (鎮守府), with docking, fueling and resupply facilities, but typically lacked a shipyard or training school.
 They tended to be established by strategic waterways or major port cities for defensive purposes.[1]
-In concept, the Guard District was similar to the United States NavySea Frontiers concept. the Guard District maintained a small garrison force of ships and Naval Land Forces which reported directly to the Guard District commander, and hosted detachments of the numbered fleets on a temporary assignment basis.
+In concept, the Guard District was similar to the United States NavySea Frontiers concept. the Guard District maintained a garrison force of ships and Naval Land Forces which reported directly to the Guard District commander, and hosted detachments of the numbered fleets on a temporary assignment basis.

 Prados, John (1995).
 Combined Fleet Decoded: The Secret History of American Intelligence and the Japanese Navy in World War II.
 Annapolis: Naval Institute Press.
 ISBN0-460-02474-4.